dnephin/PyStaticConfiguration/README.md

 configuration from that file.

 ```
-    staticconf.ConfigurationWatcher(config_loader, filename, max_interval=0, **kwargs)
+    staticconf.ConfigurationWatcher(config_loader, filename, max_interval=0)

+        config_loader:  a callable which is called when the configuration file
+                        has changed.
+This is usually a partial or lambda
-        config_loader:  one of the configuration loaders enumerated above
+                        around one of the configuration loaders.
-        filename:       name of the file to monitor
+        filename:       name of the file, or a list of file names, to monitor
-        max_interval:   the number of seconds to watch before stat'ing the file
+        max_interval:   the number of seconds to wait before stat'ing the file
                         again.
 If the file was checked within the last
                         `max_interval` seconds, the call to `reload_if_changed()`
                         will return immediately.
-        kwargs:         keyword arguments passed to the config loader to reload
-                        the configuration
 ```

 `ConfigurationWatcher` has the following method: